Docs/Admin Guide/Roles & Permissions

 Changing Roles

-Org Admins can promote learners to Org Admin or demote org admins back to Learner within their organization.
-Role changes take effect immediately.
+Org Admins can promote a learner to Org Admin or demote an org admin back to Learner within their organization.
+Role changes take effect immediately on the user's next request.
+Every role change is written to the audit log with the actor, target, and timestamp.

 Best Practices